kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 $ cordova plugin add --save cordova-plugin-webpack-transpiler
 ```

-If you want to control the transpiler used, you can pass a variable:
+If you want to control the configuration used, you can pass a variable (available configurations are in [./config](./config)):

 ```
-$ cordova plugin add --save cordova-plugin-webpack-transpiler --variable TRANSPILER=babel|typescript
+$ cordova plugin add --save cordova-plugin-webpack-transpiler --variable config=babel|typescript
 ```

 > **Note:** Adding this to your project will call `npm init` to create a `package.json` if it doesn't already exist.
-You'll almost certainly want to fix the generated file.
+You'll almost certainly want to change the generated file.

 After the plugin is added, you'll have two new configuration files in your project root: